influitive/influitive-crafters/_posts/2015-09-03-fist-of-five.md

 ---
 published: true
 layout: post
-title: How We Work: Fist of Five
+title: "How We Work: Fist of Five"
 author: Ryan Brunner
 date: 2015-09-04
 description : "Making simple decisions can counter-intuitively be one of the most difficult things to accomplish on a team."